gardener/gardener/docs/concepts/controller-manager.md

 Since the other two reconcilers are unable to actively monitor the relevant objects that are used in a `Project` (`Shoot`, `Plant`, etc.), there could be a situation where the user creates and deletes objects in a short period of time.
 In that case the `Stale Project Reconciler` could not see that there was any activity on that project and it will still mark it as a `Stale`, even though it is actively used.

 The `Project Activity Reconciler` is implemented to take care of such cases.
-An event handler will notify the reconciler for any acitivity (Currently only for `Shoots`) and then it will update the `Project.Status.LastActivityTimestamp`.
+An event handler will notify the reconciler for any acitivity (Currently only for `Shoots`) and then it will update the `status.lastActivityTimestamp`.
 This update will also trigger the `Stale Project Reconciler`.

 ### Event Controller